BLEMF 2026

 Venue to be announced

 Keith Collins is adjunct instructor in historical bassoon and recorder at Indiana University's Historical Performance Institute, and also teaches baroque bassoon and curtal at the University of North Texas.
-He has taught at Tafelmusik Baroque Summer Institute, Indiana University Recorder Academy, and has been guest lecturer at the Indiana Early Double Reed Workshop.
-He has been a writer for NPR's early music program Harmonia.
+He has taught at Tafelmusik Baroque Summer Institute, Indiana University Recorder Academy, has been guest lecturer at the Indiana Early Double Reed Workshop as well as a writer for NPR's early music program Harmonia.
 Keith’s other interests include the history of Appalachian folk music and the banjo, early American hymnody and the shape-note tradition, and the early history and repertoire of the harp in the UK and Ireland.

 5:00pm | Public Screening